Monday, November 27, 2023

 It's been a while since I posted, and after an eventful Autumn, here's a very quick highlighting of recent art and humor on the drawing board...

 A couple of years back, I created a series of caricatures and humor for the Ralph Lauren Polo Bar restaurant in New York City.
 It was a project that continued for a while, tying in with RL's advertising and social media.
-(My process for writing the humor for those ads can be found here.)
+(My process for writing the humor for them can be found here.)

 -----------------